MINI Convertible review

 It may not be such a common sight on Britain's roads as the iconic MINI hatchback, but the MINI Convertible is an important part of the brand’s line-up.
 This is particularly true in the UK; the biggest market in the world for the soft-top MINI.
 In fact, it's often the UK's best-selling convertible.

 Now joining in its third generation, the latest MINI Convertible feels more luxurious than ever, while its increased dimensions mean it’s more spacious inside, too.
 The electric roof has been improved and the boot is also bigger than previous generations.
-We've given the MINI Convertible our award for the Best Convertible once again for 2022; the open-roofed MINI has won the same award each year since 2018 in our Best Car Awards.
+We've given the MINI Convertible our award for the Best Convertible once again for 2024; the open-roofed MINI has won the same award each year since 2018 in our Best Car Awards.

-The current generation MINI Convertible was updated in 2018, and has since been refreshed again in 2021 to mark 20 years since the first BMW MINI rolled off the Oxford production line.
+The current generation MINI Convertible was updated in 2018, and was refreshed again in 2021 to mark 20 years since the first BMW MINI rolled off the Oxford production line.
 Now, the front grille is bigger, the headlights darker and a Union Jack roof comes as standard, plus there are extra wheel and paint choices.
 The Zesty Yellow colour shown in our pictures is new, and is as bright as it looks.
 There’s also a bigger media screen and new buttons, plus new options including a digital instrument cluster and electric handbrake.

 More reviews